 - sensations of sitting on a ball or that something is falling out of the vagina

 - weak vaginal tissue

-A health care provider will ask about symptoms and perform a physical examination.
-While examining the pelvis, the provider will evaluate for organ placement and vaginal tone.
+A healthcare professional will ask about symptoms and perform a physical examination.
+While examining the pelvis, they will

 Some strategies can reduce the risk of uterine prolapse developing and stop it from worsening.